shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 );
 ```

 See how we have split the code into two panels - the second one contains transaction history, and the first one contains the rest of the code.
 We shifted the colour mode switcher to the end of the tablist.
-We can add a wallet disconnect button there, as well, if the wallet is connected.
+We can add a wallet disconnect button there as well, if the wallet is connected.

 ```jsx
 <HStack justify="space-between" width="full">